janpaweljanusz/SceneRuntimeEnvironment/README.md

 # Decentraland Scene Runtime Environment
-C# .net 6 implementation of Decentraland scene runtime environment
+C# .net 6 implementations of Decentraland scene runtime environment

-The program embeds a JavaScript runtime basic functions to execute them in a sandboxed environment written in C# .net console application
+The program embeds a JavaScript runtime basic functions to execute them in a sandboxed environment written in C# .net console application.
-It provids access to functionality outside the sandbox with a bridge between JavaScript functions and C# enviroment.
+It provides access to functionality outside the sandbox with a bridge between JavaScript functions and C# environment.
 It is a simplified version of a minimal Decentraland scene runtime.

 # Features